 8 Stone Age Facts to Engage Primary Pupils - Full of Trivia for your Lesson Plan

-Here's take a peek of our recent article from Teach Primary Magazine; 8 Stone Age Facts to Engage Primary Pupils.
+Take a peek at our recent article from Teach Primary Magazine; 8 Stone Age Facts to Engage Primary Pupils.

 We were delighted to have our writing featured in Teach Primary Magazine and on the teachwire website.

 The Stone Age is a truly fascinating period of human history.
 In the study of it, we can better appreciate the incredible adversity that our ancestors had to overcome in order to survive on a day-to-day basis.
 By developing our understanding of our cave-loving ancestors, we can better understand ourselves.
 After all, evolution is a slow process and the aspects of our body, brains, and minds that helped us survive until tea time 50,000 years ago, can often prove to be a detriment to the modern city-dwelling human today.

 Ever wondered why you feel so negative over trying something new?
 That's your brain helping you to consider the worst case scenario and thus stay alive.
 Handy for avoiding the sabre tooth tiger hiding in a bush whilst you explore a forest, less handy if you've decided to take up a new hobby and can't understand why the thought of attending a knitting class is making you so nervous.

 Despite its fascinations the Stone Age can be a mighty tricky topic to teach, thanks to us having no written sources and no historical characters to build a story around.
 History is the study and retelling of the stories that humans told each other after all, and when no stories are there it can seem like a vacuum.
 At first glance the Stone Age can appear to be devoid of history, a large empty span of time in which nothing much happened - and the stuff that did happen, happened very slowly.
 Hopefully then this list will help.
 The Stone Age is crammed full of terrific trivia, here's just the tip of the iceberg.
 Enjoy!

 1 | The three eras